 Our business and affairs are managed under the direction of the Board.
 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring its approval.
 The Board also holds special meetings as required from time to time when important matters arise between scheduled meetings that require action by the Board.
-During 2017, the Board consisted of Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, Mitchell A. Yelen (the Common Stock Directors) and, for a portion of the year, Alan B. Miller and Gary B. Stone (Messrs.
-Miller and Stone, the former Preferred Stock Directors).
-The two Preferred Stock Directors resigned from the Board on August 17, 2017.
+During 2018, the Board consisted of six Common Stock Directors, Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil and Mitchell A. Yelen.
 For purposes of serving on committees of the Board, Messrs.
-Machado, Shrinsky, Villamil and Yelen were deemed to be "independent" for 2017 under Rule 5605(a)(2) of the National Association of Securities Dealers Automatic Quotation System's ("NASDAQ") Listing Rules.
+Machado, Shrinsky, Villamil and Yelen were deemed to be "independent" for 2018 under Rule 5605(a)(2) of the National Association of Securities Dealers Automatic Quotation System's ("NASDAQ") Listing Rules (the "Listing Rules").